-I started Project Financially Free as a way to track my progress and share my ups and inevitable downs on my journey from being in debt to growing my net worth and eventually being completely financially free.
+I started Project Financially Free a few years ago as a way to help educate myself on the subject of personal finance and self development.
+To track my progress and share my ups and inevitable downs on my journey from being in debt to growing my net worth and eventually being completely financially free.

 How Did I Get Here?

 You know the story, it’s a very familiar one.
 The same one a lot of people have: You get a job, rent a place, get married, buy a house with a mortgage, get a car on finance, have kids, go on vacations, and enjoy life.
 There’s nothing wrong with that and I’m very happy with those life choices.

 However the years go by quickly and before I even realized it, I was loaded up with consumer debt to the tune of around £250,000 including the mortgage and car.
 Up until that awakening, I hadn’t really paid all that much attention to my financial situation.
 I just thought, well, you get a mortgage, you work and you pay it monthly until you have paid it off years down the line.
 However the truth is I don’t want to still be working another 20 or 30 years down the line (certainly not working for someone else anyway) just so I can pay off debt.

 Confront the Beast

 Over the last several years, I started taking a real interest in self development and financial education.
 This has really hammered home my current situation and made me finally sit up and take notice.
 The problem with just continuing to work in a similar way and to pay off the mortgage minimum payment every month is that I’m never going to be truly free.
 I’m going to have to continue exchanging my time for money, day after day, month after month, year after year.
 Working to pay off debt.
 There must be a better way right?
 A way to be financially free.